How to Make CBD Tea

 - Tranquil Mint

-Here are some great ways to integrate Joy Organics CBD Tinctures into your tea time:
+Here are some great ways to integrate Joy Organics CBD Tinctures and how to make CBD tea with leaves:

 Natural CBD Tinctures